 The howls can also be used to signify to other members the exact location of the wolf.
-The howl can also be used to let other wolves in the area know that they are in enemy territory.
+The howl can also be used to let other wolves know that they are in enemy territory.

 How Long are Wolves Pregnant?

 Wolves are pregnant between 59 and 75 days before giving birth to their pups.
 Pups are born deaf and blind and weigh about one pound.
 Their eyes are closed until 12 – 15 days after they are born, and one week later start to walk.
-After three weeks in the den, the mother may let them outside of the den to explore.
+After three weeks in the den, the mother may let them explore outside the shelter.

 Do Wolves Give Birth Every Year?

-Wolves can give birth every year, once they have reached reproductive age.
+Wolves can give birth every year once they have reached reproductive age.
 They typically begin breeding once they are two or three years old.
 The female will enter estrus every year after maturing.
 Wolves have a small litter once a year of three to six pups.
-Once the pups have reached two or three years old, they will move into other territories to try to mate.
+Once the pups have reached two or three years old, they will move into other territories to mate.

-Wolves that are traveling on their own will also not howl, leading researchers to understand better the reason for the wolf’s communication.
+Wolves traveling alone will also not howl, leading researchers better to understand the reason for the wolf’s communication.

-Wolves that are alone can not take down large prey such as deer and moose.
+Wolves alone can not take down large prey such as deer and moose.
 This changes their feeding habits to feed more on small animals such as rodents.

 Do wolves have leaders?

-Wolves have a rigorous societal structure, and they do have leaders to uphold the rules of conduct.
+Wolves have a rigid societal structure, and they do have leaders to uphold the rules of conduct.

 There are two pack leaders, a male, and a female.
 These are called the alpha male and alpha female.
 Alpha wolves are the only wolves in the pack that is allowed to breed and produce pups.
 Alpha wolves are the most dominant wolves in the pack and will keep strict watch over the group.